edmund-huber/aspng/README.md

 Today, digital ASICs are much too large and complicated to be designed by humans.
-Instead, hardware description languages like Verilog or VHDL are used to describe the behavior, and then very heavily researched computer programs figure out the exact layout of physical devices to realize the design ("logic synthesis").
+Instead, hardware description languages like Verilog or VHDL are used to describe the behavior of the ASIC, and then very heavily researched computer programs figure out the exact layout of physical devices to realize the design ("logic synthesis").

 I'm a simple person.
 I romanticize those early days, with the intimate and artisanal relationship between the designer and their circuit. `aspng` exists